Ametalk!: Format

 The show's regular format has the two hosts from Ameagari Kesshitai, Hiroyuki Miyasako and Tōru Hotohara (previously including Miyasako) alongside one or two other panelists, usually comedians or tarento on the left side of the stage and around 5 to 10 guests that will be the main speakers on the topic at hand sitting in two rows on the right side of the stage.
 Each of the guests will then proceed to share their stories and episodes relating to the topic of the episode, usually one at a time, inciting responses and banter from the hosts, the panelists and the other guests.

-The topic of each episode is sometimes determined by taking suggestions and recommendations from the viewers on Ametalk's official website.
+The topic of each episode is sometimes determined by taking suggestions and recommendations from the viewers on Ame Talk's official website.

 Casts

 Other than Ameagari Kesshitai, the panelists and guests that appear on the show are usually comedians, tarento, athletes, actors, idols, models, TV announcers and more.
 Each episode features a topic that the guests are relevant to or share a commonality to, and can be general or specific.